jcantini/journal-App/README.md

 ## Journal-App

 The project was created using Vite.
+It's deployed in Vercel.
+To test this app login with test@gmail.com and 123456 as password.

 Stack used to develope this SPA app: